CTSRD-CHERI/SIMTight/README.md

-The scalar pipeline allows an entire warp to be executed on a single execution unit in a single cycle (when an instruction is detected as scalarisable), _and runs in parallel with the main vector pipeline_.
+The scalar pipeline allows an entire warp to be executed on a single execution unit in a single cycle (when an instruction is detected as scalarisable), _and operates in parallel with the main vector pipeline_.
 For many workloads, this increases perforance density significantly.

 Possible future work: _partial_ scalarisation and _inter-warp_ scalarisation.